Frequently asked questions

 Cost and fundraising

-Yes, all services offered at St. Raphael’s are free except for the meals available for care home visitors, medication and personal hygiene products, as well as some medical equipment.
-This is made possible through the support of St. Raphael’s donors and government grants.
+Yes, all services offered at Maison St-Raphaël are free except for the meals available for care home visitors, medication and personal hygiene products, as well as some medical equipment.
+This is made possible through the support of Maison St-Raphaël’s donors and government grants.

 Palliative care is indeed part of the health care paid for by the government.
 However, there is a shortage of palliative care beds in Quebec.
 If we want to offer palliative care services free of charge to the Montreal community, these must be financed mainly through donations.
 The Government of Quebec does not finance the construction of private health establishments, but it does provide subsidies for part of the operating costs of palliative care homes and day centres as well as tax credits for donations.

 Palliative care homes are independent, not-for-profit organizations.
 They are governed and approved by the Quebec Ministère de la Santé et des Services sociaux through the local CIUSSS (integrated university health and social services centres) with which they have contractual agreements.
-St. Raphael’s has a contractual agreement with the CIUSSS West-Central Montreal.
+Maison St-Raphaël has a contractual agreement with the CIUSSS West-Central Montreal.

 About 45% of the operating costs of the 12 palliative care beds and the day centre are funded by the Ministère de la Santé et des Services sociaux.
 The rest of the funds needed to operate the home and day centre come from donations from individuals, businesses, and foundations, through annual campaigns and other fundraising efforts.